Combating heat islands with modular clouds

 The kit-of-parts consist of five cloud modules in addition to a series of distinct infrastructural links, connecting the streetscape below with the cloudscape above.

-On a parting note, it is important to underscore that Oversky is not proposed as a silver bullet solution for reducing heat buildup in urban areas.
-Rather, the system is intended to form part of a city’s greater resilience and heat mitigation strategy.
-This strategy needs to include comprehensive plans for increasing the city’s blue and green infrastructure, be sensitive to the heat vulnerability of its neighborhoods, and work alongside a host of measures addressing root causes of the climate crisis.
+It is important to underscore that Oversky is a speculative project that seeks to explore alternative, zero-emission means to keep our cities cool.
+The system is not proposed as a silver bullet solution, but rather, imagined to form part of a city’s greater resilience and heat mitigation strategy.
+Such a strategy needs to include comprehensive plans for increasing the city’s blue and green infrastructure; be sensitive to the heat vulnerability of its neighborhoods; and work alongside a host of measures to address the root causes of the environment crisis.

 2. Norris, J., Allen, R., Evan, A. et al. Evidence for climate change in the satellite cloud record.
 Nature 536, 72–75 (2016). https://doi.org/10.1038/nature18273